survivejs/site/pages/index.md

 The book version is still available.
 Obviously it is out of sync with the current books.
 But it is there if you want it.
 The eventual plan is to do Amazon editions of the new books as well.

-If you bought the paper version before June 2016, get in touch and I'll hook you up with the digital versions of the book.
-This way you get up to date information.

 <p>
 <a class='btn btn--normal btn--buy' href='http://www.amazon.com/SurviveJS-Webpack-React-apprentice-master/dp/152391050X'>Buy at Amazon</a>
 </p>